What is it?

 - Be sure to begin the first row of photos positioned such that two-thirds of the field of view is to the left of the imaging subject.

-- Ensure the entire subject is covered by at least three frames.
+- Ensure the entire subject is covered by at least three frames in each row.

-- For higher quality results and greater imaging redundancy, which helps lower point matching and depth uncertainty:
+- For higher quality results and greater imaging redundancy, follow the procedure below.
+This procedure helps lower point matching and depth uncertainty and provides essential redundancy:

-- Raise the camera vertically and aim the camera downward 15 degrees to re-photograph the previously captured area.
+- Raise the camera vertically and aim the camera downward 15 degrees to re-photograph the previously captured row.

 - At the same time, rotate the camera 90 degrees to portrait mode and use the same 66% overlap from left to right.

-- When the second row is finished, lower the camera vertically and aim the camera upward 15 degrees to re-photograph the previously captured area.
+- When the second row is finished, lower the camera vertically below the first row and aim the camera upward 15 degrees to re-photograph the captured area.

 - Rotate the camera 180 degrees (for a total of 270 degrees), and again capture the area in the same way.

-- For multi-resolution applications or to increase or decrease resolution, the camera position (closer or farther away from the subject) or change the focal length of the lens (such as 24mm to 50mm) can be change up to a factor of twice or one half the resolution of the previous set of photos.
+- For multi-resolution applications or to increase or decrease resolution, the user can change the camera position (closer or farther away from the subject) or change the focal length of the lens (such as 24mm to 50mm) up to a factor of twice or one-half the resolution of the previous set of photos.

 - Follow this rule for as many sets of photos as necessary to reach the desired resolution.

-- Because of the flexibility of this technique, it is possible to obtain high accuracy 3D data from subjects that are at almost any orientation (horizontal, vertical, above, or below) the camera position.
+- Because of the flexibility of this technique, it is possible to obtain high accuracy 3D data in subjects that are in almost any orientation (horizontal, vertical, above, or below) the camera position.

 Archiving the Results

 Photogrammetry is archive friendly.
-Strictly speaking, all of the 3D information required to build a virtual, textured 3D representation is contained in the 2D photos present in a well-designed photogrammetric capture set.
+Strictly speaking, all of the 3D information required to build a scaled, virtual, textured 3D representation is contained in the 2D photos present in a well-designed photogrammetric capture set.
 Today, the methods of long-term preservation of photographs are well understood.
 To preserve the textured 3D information of any imaging subject, all that is necessary is to archive the sets of photos and their associated metadata.
 When a 3D representation is desired, the archived photo sets can be used to generate or re-generate the virtual model.
+With a well-captured image set, newly generated 3D representation will be same as previous representations made with the image set.
 At the current rate of software and computing power development, it is likely that 3D models built from archived photogrammetry image sets will at some point be available “on demand.”

 Example: Cuneiform Cone Sequence